 Note: you should still be eating enough daily calories!
 All you are changing is the eating and fasting window.

-In Summary – Do I Recommend Intermittent Fasting?
+Final Thoughts: Do I Recommend Intermittent Fasting?

 For men (without conflicting health conditions) – Go for it!
 But nothing in excess.
 Listen to your body and do NOT starve yourself.
 You must eat enough calories daily.